olddimplex/WebPaginationPOC/README.md

 }
 ```

-The `DaoCallSupport` in turn, is almost pure transport object with the following properties:
+The `DaoCallSupport` in turn, is a nearly pure transport object with the following properties:
 ```
 public class DaoCallSupport {
 ...